jamie2210/CI_MS3_RR/TESTING.md

 __Further Testing__

- - When testing on mobile once a user copies a link from the YouTube app it is always in the youtu.be format.
+ - When testing on mobile, once a user copies a link from the YouTube app it is always in the youtu.be format.
 It is also sometimes the same from web browsers.
  - This stops the function from working correctly as it is only editing a watch?v= format.
- - To over come the issue I added the following code to the fucntion.
+ - To over come the issue I added the following code to the function.

 ```Python
       elif "youtu.be" in link:
         link = link.replace(
             "youtu.be/", "www.youtube.com/embed/")
 ```
  - When testing further on mobiles I found another way to share which creates a differently structured url with "&feature=share" at the end.
 Other than that it is the same as a "watch?v=? link so I added another command to fix it should that type of url be used.

 ```Python
     if "watch?v=" in link:
         link = link.replace("watch?v=", "embed/")
         link = link.replace("&feature=share", "")
 ```

- - I am now happy with how it all works and feel it is safe proofed against incorrect url uploads and Youtube link formats.
+ - I am now happy with how it all works and feel it is safe proofed against incorrect url uploads and YouTube link formats.
+ - I still find some Youtube links don't work when uploaded but I think this now down to restrictive settings on the video set by the owner to prevent embedding or sharing on sites.

 __5. Iphone Organisation Selection__

 When selecting the organisations on some Iphones it would not select the Organisation clicked, but one that is 2 up in the row.

  - I do not know how to fix this issue as it is a Materialize feature and one I don't have access to edit.
- - It was only flagged by one user out of many so I am assuming it doesn't happen all the time or on all devices.
+ - It was only flagged by one user out of many, so I am assuming it doesn't happen all the time or on all devices.

 __6. Accordion Issue__

  - The Materialize Accordion should close when another opens but it doesn't.
 I have followed the instructions form the website and added the correct jquery.
- - My assumption is that as I have intergrated cards within my accordion someowehre along the line I have intruded this feature.
+ - My assumption is that as I have integrated cards within my accordion somewhere along the line I have intruded this feature.
- - It's annoying but it doesn't chang ethe way the website is meant to function, with more time I'd like to get it sorted though.
+ - It's annoying but it doesn't change the way the website is meant to function, with more time I'd like to get it sorted though.

 __7. Delete Comments__

- - It's an importnant feature to me as admin to be able to remove distasteful comments or reviews.
+ - It's an important feature to me as admin to be able to remove distasteful comments or reviews.
  - While testing my user stories I realised I could only remove comments by delete the entire review.
 This was not ideal.
- - My first attempt was to build a javascript function that could hide all comments,affectively turning them off.
+ - My first attempt was to build a javascript function that could hide all comments, affectively turning them off.

 ```javascript
 function handleComments(comment_id) {